GNOME/gexiv2/.gitlab/issue_templates/Bug.md

 Steps to reproduce the behavior:

 1. Provide the image/text with which you observed the issue.
-Images are usually named PoC.
+   When attaching the image, please compress it using Zip or gz or similar to prevent Gitlab from stripping the meta-data.
 2. Provide the exact command to reproduce the issue.
 3. Mention the branch/commit in which you observed the issue (i.e.
    `master`, `gexiv2-0.12.1`, `commit 6aa98376`)